Pool Maintenance Basics & So Much More

 Look for a plug at the base of your filter and remove it, so the water drains out.
 There is a vent plug on to too that will release vacuum and aid in the filter draining.
 Once you have drained the filter, spin the ring counterclockwise, this will enable you to remove the top of the filter housing, once that is removed, just pull out the filter element and hose off all dirt or DE as in the case with the PLD50 pool-filter.

 Reverse the order to reassemble and lube any o-rings you see with lube.
 You can use vaseline, but they make a product called Jack’s Lube, and Hayward makes a lube for this too.
 I use a product called magic lube; it’s available on Amazon for under seven bucks.

 Once the filter is completely back together, just turn on the pump to begin filtering again.
 If you have the PLD50 DE filter, you will need to add 6 pounds of Diatomaceous Earth (DE).
 The brand I use is called Celatom, and it is available at most pool stores.
 Read more about cleaning DE Filters.
 Article on cleaning Cartridge Style filters Click Here.

-If you haven’t bought a pool filter yet consider reading my filter reviews article.
+If you need to buy a swimming pool filter, consider reading my filter reviews article before you do.

 Swimming Pool Maintenance and Cleaning